-The 8: Again, flipping over the 8 could reveal either red or not-red.
-If we see red, the rule holds true at that point—although be careful; it hasn't been proven, it's only been met!—but what if we see some other color?
-Then we've broken the rule and shown that it's untrue, because the rule says an even needs red!
+Again, flipping over the 8 could reveal either red or not-red.
+If we see red, the rule holds true at that point—although be careful; it hasn’t been proven, it’s only been met!—but what if we see some other color?
+Then we’ve broken the rule and shown that it’s untrue.
+Remember, the rule says an even needs red!

-So turning over the 8, or any other even-numbered card, would be required, as those cards have the potential to disprove the rule by revealing a non-red color.
-If we start our conditional with an even, and don't arrive at our required red, the rule falls apart.
+So turning over the 8, or any other even-numbered card, would be required.
+Those cards have the potential to disprove the rule by revealing a non-red color.
+If we start our conditional with an even and don’t arrive at our required red, the rule falls apart.

-The Red: When we turn over a colored card we'll find a number, either even or odd ("positive, whole," as noted above, rules out zero and fractions).
+When we turn over a colored card we’ll find a number, either even or odd.
+As noted above, “positive, whole” rules out zero and fractions.
 If we see an even, great!
-The rule's been met, although, as before, NOT confirmed.
+The rule’s been met, although, as before, NOT confirmed.

 And if we see an odd?
 Well just like with the 3, red isn’t restricted by the rule to evens, any more than odds are restricted by the rule to non-reds!
 So a red with an odd tells you absolutely zilch.
 Believing that it does is to fall victim to a Mistaken Reversal interpretation of the original rule, where you assumed red told you (required) an even.
 That’s against your arrow, and must always be avoided when making conditional inferences.

-The Orange: Our final card, and you need to flip it.
+Our final card, and you need to flip it.
 Why?
-Because, like the 8 (even) it has the potential to invalidate our rule: if you turn a not-red card and see an even number, then a rule stating all evens are red is clearly not true.
+Because, like the 8 (even) it has the potential to invalidate our rule.
+If you turn a not-red card and see an even number, then a rule stating all evens are red is clearly not true.

 This is the principle of Contrapositives, where losing the necessary condition (having a non-red color, here) means you cannot have the sufficient, an even.
 So having the sufficient—seeing an “orange/4,” say—would show the rule’s relationship can be broken, and the rule itself is therefore false.